Virginia Diminished Value Claims

 Virginia small claims court allows diminished value claims up to $5,000.

-Virginia Diminished Value Law
+How Virginia Courts Have Ruled on Diminished Value

 Virginia Code § 46.2 1600